distributit/sqlmw/README.md

 ## Go version support

-Go versions 1.9 and forward are supported.
+Go versions 1.24 and forward are supported.

 ## Fork

-This project began by forking the code in github.com/luna-duclos/instrumentedsql, which itself is a fork of github.com/ExpansiveWorlds/instrumentedsql
+This project began by forking the code in https://github.com/ngrok/sqlmw, which itself is a fork of github.com/luna-duclos/instrumentedsql, which itself is a fork of github.com/ExpansiveWorlds/instrumentedsql.